TimVincii/Terrastorage/README.md

   * Item Id - Items are sorted by their ID (from lower to higher).
 * **Storage Quick Stack Mode** - Configures the quick stack mode used for single storage operations.
 (See Quick Stack and Restock for details.)
 * **Nearby Storage Quick Stack Mode** - Configures the quick stack mode used for nearby storages.
 (See Quick Stack and Restock for details.)
+* **Buttons Textures** - Controls the textures used by the inventory storage buttons.

 ![Buttons Customization Screen](https://github.com/TimVincii/Terrastorage/raw/HEAD/.assets/buttons_customization_screen.png)

 In addition to the **Options Screen**, a dedicated buttons customization screen allows for customizing the appearance of the storage option buttons displayed in storage inventory screens.
-It includes:
-* **Buttons Tooltip** - Toggles the visibility of the tooltips for the buttons.
-* **Buttons Style** - Sets the visual style of the buttons:

-  * Default - The standard Minecraft button style.
-  * Text Only - Displays only the button text without a background, similar to Terraria’s storage buttons.
-* **Buttons Placement** - Determines the side of the screen where buttons are displayed:
-  * Right - Buttons are placed on the right side of storage screens.
-  * Left - Buttons are placed on the left side of storage screens.
-* **X and Y Offset** - Adjusts the position of the buttons along the horizontal and vertical axes.
-* **Width and Height** - Controls the size of the buttons.
-* **Spacing** - Sets the vertical space between each button.

 ⏺️ All these options are customizable through the client configuration file, located at `.\config\terrastorage_client.toml`.
 This file is designed for easy manual editing and includes the default values of each property, as well as the range of integer properties.